-Born in a family with modest means in India I could never even dream of ever participating in a sport like sailing.
-A chance entry in the Sea Cadet Corps at the age of 11 introduced me to sailing and changed my life forever.
-I had to travel hours in crowded Mumbai trains to get to the Training Ship and then had to outshine a thousand other cadets to become part of the 12-person sailing squad.
-The journey began in the optimist and continued.
+Born in a family with modest means in India, I could never even dream of participating in a sport like sailing.
+However, a chance entry into the Sea Cadet Corps at 11 introduced me to sailing, which changed my life forever.
+I travelled hours on crowded Mumbai trains to get to the Training Ship and then outshine a thousand other cadets to become part of the 12-person sailing squad.
+My journey began as a starry-eyed optimist and continued from there.

-There was always a realization that there would never be money to launch an Olympic campaign, but I made most of all the boats I had access to.
-I won the Lightning National Championships on 4 occasions but sailing offshore is where I found the most success.
-I won the first and the second-ever Offshore championships in India in huge margins, sailing for two different teams.
-This led to sailing in many other races, but I always found myself on the podium.
+There was always a realization that there would never be money to launch an Olympic campaign, but I took every opportunity to practice my craft.
+I won the Lightning National Championships on four occasions, but I found the most success sailing offshore.
+I won India's first and second-ever Offshore championships by huge margins, sailing for two different teams.
+In many races I sailed, I found myself on the podium.

 Golden Globe Race 2022

 The Golden Globe Race is the purest form of sailing.
 The competitors sail in production yachts with only the technology available to the early pioneers of singlehanded sailing (circa 1968).